Having clean drinking water is a necessary component to just about everything we do. Without it, well… you know what happens.

-For traveling backpackers and adventurers the Grayl GEOPRESS is all you’ll ever need because it is an all-in-one water bottle vessel as well as a filter system…with enough capacity to be fully practical.
+For travelling backpackers and adventurers the Grayl GEOPRESS is all you’ll ever need because it is an all-in-one water bottle vessel as well as a filter system with enough capacity to be fully practical.

-I did not buy a single individual plastic bottle for myself thanks to my GEOPRESS, which is the first time on any trip that I have done that.
+I did not buy a single individual plastic bottle for myself thanks to my GEOPRESS, which is the first time on any trip that I have ever done that.
 Forget the money you save (which is another plus).
-Every traveler has a responsibility to reduce their plastic footprint ESPECIALLY when we travel to countries with no recycling infrastructure.
+Every traveller has a responsibility to reduce their plastic footprint ESPECIALLY when we travel to countries with no recycling infrastructure.
 With the tools available (ahem… GEOPRESS), there really are no excuses anymore.

 The fact that the GEOPRESS filters heavy metals and microplastics is another awesome feeling to be armed with.
-Grayl has truly hit the nail on the head by giving all trekkers and world travelers a realistic way to completely eliminate plastic water bottle waste from our adventure diet.
+Grayl has truly hit the nail on the head by giving all trekkers and world travellers a realistic way to completely eliminate plastic water bottle waste from our adventure diet.
 That’s awesome and yet another reason why I put my full weight behind this product after using it myself.

 Grayl GEOPRESS Price: How Much Does it Cost?

-You don’t need me to do the math for you.
+You don’t need me to do the maths for you.
 After a month on the road, the GEOPRESS basically pays for itself.
-Sure it takes a little more effort to filter your own water.
-The fact is the planet needs us all to be making an effort.
-Taking a few seconds to filter your own water vs. buying the easy plastic bottled water will help you reduce your plastic footprint in a big way over time.
+Sure it takes a little more effort to filter your own water but the fact is that the planet needs us all to be making an effort.
+Taking a few seconds to filter your own water vs. buying plastic water bottles will help you reduce your plastic footprint in a big way over time.

-I am a firm believer in investing in quality gear.
+I am a firm believer in investing in quality backpacking gear.
 The right tool for the job is a clichè that I hold dear to my heart.
 Whilst the GEOPRESS may be a high-end water bottle, it’s obviously much, much more than just a water bottle.

 Full disclosure: the awesome team at Grayl outfitted our trip to Pakistan with several GEOPRESS bottles in order for us to give them a proper test run in the field, so no, I did not personally have to buy a GEOPRESS.
-That said, after getting to know the bottle as well as I have, there is zero doubt in my mind that I would buy one myself, no questions asked.
+That said, after getting to know the bottle as well as I have, there is zero doubt in my mind that I would buy one myself – no questions asked.

 As a guide in the mountains, I certainly can’t afford to be sickened by a lousy gimmick filtration system.
 The GEOPRESS did its job and I was able to do mine.